 The success and appeal of those films' stars, Tamara Dobson and Pam Grier, lead TV to look for its own badass black female hero.
 Enter Christie Love.
 In January of 1974, Teresa Graves starred in a TV movie titled Get Christie Love!
 That popular pilot led to a full series in the fall of '74.

 It was pioneering, important television, totally of its time while being far ahead of its time.
 Sadly, it lasted one single season, though it's impact was felt for decades.
-Now, a reboot is in the works, as ABC is launching a new Christie Love, co-produced by Vin Diesel, according to Deadline.

 1. Teresa Graves was the first African-American woman to star in her own hour-long drama series.